steveturbek/SunPower-PVS-Supervisor/README.md

 ### How does the PVS6 work?

-The PVS6 'listens' to certain circuits the Solar Panels & Microinverters are on.
+1. The PVS6 'listens' to certain circuits the Solar Panels & Microinverters are on.
 The microinverters send a message on the AC electical wiring, called "Power Line Communication".
+PVS6 get production data from micro inverters.
+NO wireless communication from micro inverters to PVS6.

-PVS6 also has white/black, white/red braided cables.
+1. PVS6 also has white/black, white/red braided cables.
 These go to Current Transformers which measures electical current on your circuit breakers (estimates but accurate).
-PVS6 also get production data from micro inverters.
-NO wireless communication from micro inverters to PVS6.
+The PVS6 has measurements for Consumption and Production

 The PVS6 does NOT talk to your electrical grid.
 These are all estimates, but said to be faily accurrate.